Coronavirus statement, updated 1st November 2020

 During the coronavirus crisis, very little help has been forthcoming from our government so far for self employed people like me.
-It’s a really uncertain time for me too.
+The DJ industry is sadly being ignored as a viable industry again, and we are not being taken seriously, despite being highly trained and professional.
+So, it’s a really uncertain time for me too.
 As a full time, professional wedding DJ, I’m just as worried about the coming months.

-One ray of light: the DJ industry is finally busy organising support for our cause, this is backed by the well established and respected associations which I am a member of (SEDA and NADJ), and we should start seeing the results of their work.
+One ray of light: the DJ industry has been busy organising support for our cause, this is backed by the well established and respected associations which I am a member of (SEDA and NADJ), and we may start seeing the results of their work.

 What if I have to go into isolation?